obycode/DSCAlarmSmartThings/README.md

 Once you have the zip files downloaded you can import them within the Arduino IDE.
 Go to the Sketch:Import Library;Add Library drop down menu.
 Once you have added the libraries, they will show up under Sketch:Add Library:Contributed as "Timer" and "SmartThingsMega".
 Be sure the Timer library is installed named as "Timer"

-You can connect the Arduino Uno to your computer via an USB cable, create a new sketch, paste the code from github into the Arduino IDE and then transfer to tehe ArduinoMEGA
+You can connect the Arduino Uno to your computer via an USB cable, create a new sketch, paste the code from github into the Arduino IDE and then transfer to the ArduinoMEGA.
+Be sure to go to the tools menu, select <Board> and then select the ArduinoMega 2560 so that the code will compile correctly and not time out during transfer.

 Pairing instructions for the Arduino to the SmartThings hub can be found at SmartThings.com and are copied here: